This page is in the process of being updated. This message will be removed when the update is complete.

 Room Security at a Hotel

-We have camp counselors who are assigned to watch halls in the evenings.
-Additionally, we are coordinating with the hotel so that under-age 18 campers and any Chaperone parents – but no other adults besides counselors – will be on that floor.
+We have camp counselors who are assigned to watch the halls in the evenings.
+Additionally, we are coordinating with the hotel so that under-age 18 campers and any Chaperone parents, but no other adults besides counselors, will be on that floor.
 If you do not register as a Chaperone, we will look to locate you on a different floor.
-Unlike dorms, where there was often a central hall restroom, each hotel room has a bathroom (and a fridge), so there isn’t a reason for any camper to be in the hallways after lights out.
+Unlike dorms, where there was often a central hall restroom, each hotel room has a bathroom (and a fridge), so there is no reason for any camper to be in the hallways after lights out.
 The presence of any adult on the floor will be an immediate red flag for all counselors.
 This differs from colleges, where there may be more than one camp sharing a dorm space.

 Room Sharing and Roommates